Gil80/pihole-blocklist/README.md

         ANY OTHER CHANGES SHOULD BE MADE IN A SEPARATE CONFIG FILE
                     WITHIN /etc/dnsmasq.d/yourname.conf
+11. Install unbound

-11. Create a file in /etc/dnsmasq.d/yourname.conf
+12. Create a file in /etc/dnsmasq.d/yourname.conf
-12. Inside the file type: server=127.0.0.1#5335
+13. Inside the file type: server=127.0.0.1#5335
-13. Once done, install PiVPN $ curl -L https://install.pivpn.io | bash and follow the instructions

-Disable resolvconf for unbound (optional)¶
+**Disable resolvconf for unbound (optional)**

-**UNBOUND**

 The unbound package can come with a systemd service called unbound-resolvconf.service and default enabled.
 It instructs resolvconf to write unbound's own DNS service at nameserver 127.0.0.1 , but without the 5335 port, into the file /etc/resolv.conf.
 That /etc/resolv.conf file is used by local services/processes to determine DNS servers configured.
 If you configured /etc/dhcpcd.conf with a static domain_name_servers= line, these DNS server(s) will be ignored/overruled by this service.